Dark Photon Dark Matter without Stueckelberg Mass: : Coulomb phase

 \subsection{Minimal coupling $\xi=0$}

 For $\xi=0$ the complex field $\Phi$ experiences inflationary fluctuations.
 Since the size of the fluctuation is of order $\approx H_I/(2\pi)$, the field explores the region of the potential dominated by the quartic term.
 As we will see this complicates the analysis of inflationary perturbations compared to the free theory but leads to similar qualitative results.
-In particular isocurvature perturbations are generated.
+In particular isocurvature perturbations are generated that strongly constrain the scenario.

-\subsubsection{Misalignment and Inflationary production}
+\subsubsection{Misalignment and inflationary production}

 Evolution of the classical field (misalignment) and inflationary field fluctuations can both contribute to the energy density of the scalar.